DataDog/dd-sdk-reactnative-examples/rum-expo-react-navigation/README.md

 ### Locally

-The React Native SDK runs separately from Expo Go, which means the project should be built using `expo-dev-client`.
+The React Native SDK runs separately from Expo Go, which means the project must be built using `expo-dev-client`.
 Build the project locally by running the following:

 ```sh
 yarn expo run:android